rjboer/PMFS/README.md

 - `PMFS_BASEDIR` – base directory used to store PMFS data.
 - `GEMINI_API_KEY` – API key for Gemini integrations.

+### LLM Client Wrappers

+PMFS talks to language models through small wrapper packages.
+The default implementation uses Google's Gemini via `pmfs/llm/gemini`, but the `Client` interface and its `ClientFunc` adapter make it easy to plug in other providers or to mock responses in tests.

 ## Directory Structure

 The backend stores its data in a folder called `database`.
 Inside it, each product gets its own subdirectory and keeps an `index.toml` of projects.